DominikAnyz/2025_Cameroon_pollination/README.md

 ## Folder Structure

-Out of the five folders in this repository, two are necessary for reproducibility of the results: **scripts** and **data**.
+Out of the five folders in this repository, two are necessary for reproducibility of the results: [📁 scripts](/scripts/) and [📁 data](/data/).
 Before running any scripts, go through the README in **scripts**. **data** has it’s own REAMDE explaining any and all manipulation carried out on the data, however the same information is repeated in the README of **scripts**, since it is usefull for understanding the process.

-Folders **figs** contain figures generated during the process of creating the manuscript.
-Folders **tables** contain figures generated during the process of creating the manuscript.
-Folders **unused**, which can be found in the main repo and withing different folders are not useless, just not used anymore.
+Folders [📁 figs](/figs/) contain figures generated during the process of creating the manuscript.
+Folders [📁 tables](/tables/) contain figures generated during the process of creating the manuscript.
+Folders [📁 unused](/unused/), which can be found in the main repo and withing different folders are not useless, just not used anymore.

 ## How to run it